SwissTPH/healthiar/README.md

 # healthiar <a href="https://swisstph.github.io/healthiar/"><img src="man/figures/logo.png" align="right" height="138" alt="healthiar website" /></a>

-# Overview
+# Introduction

 *healthiar* is an R package to quantify and monetize health impacts attributable to exposure (e.g. air pollution, noise...).
+Enter the exposure, exposure response function, cut-off and baseline health data to quantify the attributable health impacts in your study area.
+You can also monetize impacts, consider social inequalities and make many more things.
+See below.

 # Instalation
 We recommend to frequently install the newest *healthiar* version.
 Please note that **`healthiar` requires R version 4.3.0 or higher**.
 There are two options to install *healthiar*: